Nazmi-94/angram-js/README.md

 Anagram-Script

 "Complexity of the solution"

 The complexity of the algorithm is O(n) where n is equal to the dictionary length;

 I find that the complexity O(n) is acceptable in this case, since we need to check every word in our dictionary with the word that is given.

 Instruction

-1/ First download the repository
+1/ The package i have used is nodejs.
+If you haven't installed nodejs, you need to download and install nodejs

-2/ Open the comand line and change the path to the folder you have downloaded
+2/ Download the repository

-3/ The 3rd party package i have used is nodejs. you need to download nodejs
+3/ Open the comand line and change the path to the folder you have downloaded

-4/ if your dictionary has a different path then you need to change it but i have also pushed the dictionary in the folder
+4/ The dictionary is already attached in the folder but if your dictionary has a different path, then you need to change the path in index.js

-5/ type in node index.js
+5/ Type in node index.js

-6/ you will asked for the word you want. you will get all the anagram from the dictionary
+6/ You will be asked for the word you want.
+You will get all the anagram from the dictionary .